Cardio Pulmonary Services

 Exercise Pulmonary Function Test (PFT) – Combines activity with the breathing test.

-Respiratory FIT testing – This is performed at the aims clinic, our occupational health program.
+Respiratory FIT testing – This is performed at the UH Occupational Health - Ashland clinic, located at 2212 Mifflin Avenue in Ashland.

 EEGs – This is a brain wave test.
 You can visit our online library for more information on EEGs.